 Wiktor “TaZ” Wojtas can also easily keep up with CSGO with 34 years.
 Together with his mate Filip “NEO” Kubski, 33 years old, he has celebrated countless successes in the past years.

-Millions of mouse clicks and arm movements naturally affect old age.
+Millions of mouse clicks and arm movements naturally have an effect as we age.
 20 years ago, players did not pay attention to their bodies or diets.
 The younger generations of players are logically more malleable in this respect.
 Younger players also often have a larger fan base and greater media appeal for Esport organizations.

 There are a few more reasons why 90% of all pro gamers are between 18-26 years old, but there are no reasons why an older or younger player cannot achieve the same performance.

 In a youtube video (see below), some CSGO pro players are analyzed.
 The best measurement is 104ms.
 Others go up to 300ms.
 In the end, this example only shows that the reaction time is secondary for a successful CSGO career and many other factors play a role.

 For you, it is certainly interesting how you can improve your reaction speed now.
 There is no explicit exercise.
 As described above, there are game-specific movements and different stimuli related to your reaction time.